lana-k/sqliteviz/How-to-get-result-set-suitable-for-graph-visualisation.md

 FROM student
 ```

-Each edge record must provide a node id where the edge starts and where it ends.
-Let's put it in `source` and `target`:
+Each edge document must provide a node id where the edge begins and where it ends.
+Let's put it in
+`source` and `target`:

 ```sql
 SELECT json_object('object_type', 0, 'node_id', name)